PatrickLouys/no-framework-tutorial/2-composer.md

 ### Composer

+[Composer](https://getcomposer.org/) is a dependency manager for PHP.

 Just because you are not using a framework does not mean you will have to reinvent the wheel every time you want to do something.
-For PHP there is a dependency manager called composer that you can use to pull in 3rd party packages for your application.
+With composer you can install 3rd party libraries for your application.

-If you don't have composer installed already, head over to the [website](https://getcomposer.org/) and install it.
+If you don't have composer installed already, head over to the website and install it.
 You can find composer packages for your project on [packagist](https://packagist.org/).

 Create a new file in your project root folder called `composer.json`.
 This is the composer configuration file that will be used to configure your project and it's dependencies.
 It must be valid json or composer will fail.